-Haeck adds that alcoholism and drug abuse significantly impact on the amount and quality of sleep we get, which affects our health and the aging process.
+Haeck adds that alcoholism and drug abuse significantly impact the amount and quality of sleep we get, which affects our health and the aging process.

-“Without restful sleep, moodiness, fatigue and cognitive impairment can affect our day and, over time, affect how we age.”
+“Without restful sleep, moodiness, fatigue, and cognitive impairment can affect our day and, over time, affect how we age.”